-Both Alison and Christian have more than 20 years experience in delivering babies, they work in hospitals where the populations are multilingual and multi-ethnic; where women choose natural childbirth but where high risk cases are also a frequent event.
-This ensures that they can give the best possible care to low risk women but are also able to respond promptly and appropriately when emergencies occur.
+Our team of Consultants have extensive experience in delivering babies, they all continue to work in busy central London NHS hospitals where the populations are multilingual and multi-ethnic; where women choose natural childbirth but where high risk cases are also a frequent event.
+This ensures that they can all give the best possible care to low risk women but are also able to respond promptly and appropriately when emergencies occur.

 Their delivery care is centred around choice and partnership with their clients.